cresset-template/cresset/README.md

 ### Explanation of services
 Different Docker Compose services are organized to serve different needs.

-- `train`, the default service, is used when compiled dependencies are necessary and when PyTorch needs to be compiled from source due to Compute Capability issues, etc.
+- `train`, the default service, should be used when compiled dependencies are necessary or when PyTorch needs to be compiled from source due to Compute Capability issues, etc.
 - `devel` is designed for PyTorch CUDA/C++ developers who need to recompile frequently and have many complex dependencies.
 - `ngc` is derived from the official NVIDIA PyTorch HPC images with the option